rvnrstnsyh/NodeserverTS/README.md

 $ cd nodeserverts && npm run update && npm run dev
 ```

 The `update` command will install all required dependencies and watching typescript.
-Let this process run.

 Use Postman/Insomnia or another platform's API to test it.
-Default endpoint http://localhost:3000/api
+Default endpoint http://localhost:7952/api

 ## Author and Contributors